Cécred: Foundation collection

-As of launch, Cécred formulas were infused with a Temple Oud fragrance, including notes of oud, Australian sandalwood, warm musk, night-blooming jasmine, Haitian vetiver and violet leaves.
+Restoring Hair & Edge Drops

+The Restoring Hair and Edge Drops serum uses an original bioactive complex by Cécred, Biopeptide-5.
+The peptide complex stimulates protein biosynthesis of collagen and laminin to reactivate dormant hair follicles and help stimulate the anagen phase, strengthening the dermal junction to improve anchorage and density.

+Protection collection

+The protection collection uses their proprietary technology, PhytoFerment, a biofermented bioactive CO2 extract combination.
+It is formulated of goldenseal and goldenrod for healing properties, and tea tree, rosemary, eucalyptus, and clove for scalp cleansing, balancing and comforting properties.
+It is biofermented and hydrated with purple willow bark.
+The combination nourishes, soothes and removes impurities from the scalp and hair strands.

+Styling collection

+The styling collection uses their proprietary technology called StemShield Complex.
+The formulation combines shape-memory polymers, lipids of plant stem cells and black honey fermentation to retain hair structure and resist humidity, pollution and heat damage.
+Every product in the collection is heat resistant up to 450°F.

 Critical reception

 Cécred received positive reviews from critics on launch.
 Sarah Jossel of The Times described it as "outrageously good."
 Carol Lee of Elle said that "the products worked their magic" and that "after just one Cécred session, my scalp and strands felt transformed."
 Julee Wilson of Cosmopolitan was "impressed" at the launch line products' results, describing her strands as "beautifully conditioned" and claiming her silk press lasted for a week.
 Jessica Cruel of Allure described her hair as "transformed."

 Bustle tested the launch products on two editors with opposite hair textures, Jordan Murray and Olivia Rose Rushing.
 By the end, both had integrated the products into their own personal hair routines.
+In 2025, Ava Welsing-Kitcher of The Independent highly endorsed Cécred's reconstructing treatment.